DPDPA: India's new data protection law

 About Zoho Contracts

-With over 25 years of history, Zoho is trusted by more than a hundred million users worldwide.
-Zoho Contracts is our contract management solution.
+With more than 25 years of history, Zoho is trusted by more than 100 million users worldwide.
+Zoho Contracts is our AI-powered contract management solution.
 It provides an all-in-one CLM solution, allowing businesses to streamline the contract lifecycle on a singular platform.
 This eliminates the need for multiple apps, reducing contract cycle times and operational costs.
-Our platform features advanced analytics for strategic insights, detailed activity monitoring, and targeted obligation management to boost compliance, mitigate risks, and improve productivity.
-Below are some key features of Zoho Contracts.

 Eliminate the need for a separate word processor, email application, e-signature software, spreadsheet system, document management software, and calendar.
 Zoho Contracts encompasses all of these software to manage your contracts.